cvmfs/doc-cvmfs/cpt-quickstart.rst

     cvmfs_config chksetup

-- CernVM-FS gathers its configuration parameter from various configuration files that can overwrite each others settings (default configuration, domain specific configuration, local setup, ...).
+- CernVM-FS gathers its configuration parameter from various configuration files that can overwrite each other's settings (default configuration, domain specific configuration, local setup, ...).
 To show the effective configuration for *repository*.cern.ch, run

 ::